Prenatal screening

 Amniocentesis

-This is an invasive medical procedure for prenatal diagnosis.
-Amniotic fluid will be collected from a puncture through the abdomen, into the uterus.
-The goal is to obtain the karyotype (chromosomes) of your baby.
-The risk of spontaneous abortion is 1/200 to 1/400.
-Your doctor will refer you to the high risk pregnancy clinic (GARE) for an appointment.
+This is an invasive medical procedure for prenatal diagnosis that can be performed after the 15th week of pregnancy in certain specific cases.
+Amniotic fluid is collected by needle through the abdomen, and through the uterus in order to obtain your baby's karyotype(chromosones).
+The risk of spontaneous abortion is estimated between 1/200 to 1/400.
+Your doctor will refer you to the high risk pregnancy clinic (GARE) for an appointment, should it be required.